simple-crypto/SCALib/docs/index.rst

    the remaining computational power that is needed by the adversary to recover the correct key.

-Full example of SCALE is available `here` (ADD LINK TO GITHUB PAGE).
+Full example of SCAFFE is available `here` (ADD LINK TO GITHUB PAGE).

 About us
 ========
-SCALE has been initiated by Olivier Bronchain during his PhD at Crypto Group, UCLouvain, Belgium.
-His colleague Gaëtan Cassiers co-authored SCALE.
+SCAFFE has been initiated by Olivier Bronchain during his PhD at Crypto Group, UCLouvain, Belgium.
+His colleague Gaëtan Cassiers co-authored SCAFFE.
 It has already been used by many other researcher at UCLouvain which contributed either directly or by constructive feedbacks.